teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 With the default timestep settings, the car can safely go around the track at speeds of up to 75 mph.
 At 75 mph and beyond the car will often run up against the concrete ledge.
 The car will generally crash within a couple of laps at speeds of 85 mph and beyond.

 ### Kinematic Car Model

 The model predictive controller utilizes a simplified Kinematic model, as opposed to a full dynamic model of the car.
 It does not take into account factors like air resistance, road / tire friction, lateral forces, or gravity.
 The model state consists of the car location (x,y), speed (v), and direction (Psi).
 The speed and direction of the car change over time based on acceleration (a), and steering direction (delta) respectively.

 The car can be controlled by two actuators: throttle and steering.
-The throttle rate does not correspond exactly to an acceleration rate, as a given throttle rate in the simulator will not be able to accelerate a car beyond a speed (in mph) approximately 100 times the throttle rate.  negative throttle rates act as reverse acceleration which is equivalent to braking.
-The steering is limited to +/- 25 degrees which is input as a control of -1 to 1.
+The throttle rate does not correspond exactly to an acceleration rate, as a given throttle rate in the simulator will not be able to accelerate a car beyond a speed (in mph) approximately 100 times the throttle rate.
+Negative throttle rates act as reverse acceleration which is equivalent to braking.
+The steering is limited to +/- 25 degrees which is input as a control of -1 to 1 to the simulator.

 In our model, the following equations are used to determine the new position, speed, and direction of the car at time t which is one interval dt after the last known position.
 Lf is a constant which is the distance from the front of the car to the centroid of the car mass.

 <img src="https://raw.githubusercontent.com/teeekay/CarND-MPC-Project/master/examples/stateupdate.png?raw=true"  width=250>